drinkbird/drinkbird.github.io/_posts/blog/2023-04-19-the-curse-of-knowledge.md

 In the end, it's about empowering everyone, from veterans to newbies, to participate in the exchange of ideas and knowledge.
 By doing so, we create a platform for innovation, drive effective collaboration, and ultimately build better products.

-So let's take the leap, break the curse, and move towards a future where the exchange of complex ideas isn't a daunting task but a gratifying journey of learning and growth, together.
+So let's take the leap, break the curse, and move toward a future where the exchange of complex ideas isn't a daunting task but a gratifying journey of learning and growth, together.

 ![Breaking the curse of knowledge together]({{ site.baseurl }}/images/sharing-knowledge.png)